London, England

 We couldn’t help but laugh when we got to our room.
 It was a very small room, with a bed.
 The end.
 You took one step inside and you were already up against the bed.
 Our backpacks took up the only space left in the room.
 And wait.
 Where’s the bathroom?
 Our bathroom was located in the hallway.
 It was our own “private” bathroom, but also located right in front of the stairs and the lift.
 I think this hotel was built for the Lilliputians.
 Neither of us fit in the shower.
 It was so narrow.
 The toilet was so low to the ground and so small.
 I still fall into fits of laughter when I picture us in there.

-small hotel bathroom in Notting Hill, Londonhotel in Notting Hill, London
+small hotel bathroom in Notting Hill, London

 Stonehenge